Welcome to Things to Think About

 the kind of quiet that speaks louder than words and makes room for gratitude.

-reminding her: she’s still here.
+The sand was warm.
+It pressed gentle truths between her toes, reminding her: she’s still here.
 Still breathing.
 Still becoming.

 The sun didn’t ask her age.
 It just showed up, laid soft light across her shoulders,